samiNAT/Computer-Vision-Facial-Emotion-Recognition/README.md

-# Facial Emotion Recognition
+# Face Emotion Detection
-This project trains and evaluates a ResNet18-based CNN to classify facial expressions (anger, disgust, sadness, happiness, surprise) from grayscale face images.
+This project trains and evaluates a ResNet18-based CNN to classify Face expressions (anger, disgust, sadness, happiness, surprise) from grayscale Face images.
 Includes data preprocessing, training, evaluation, inference scripts, and visualization tools.
-# 🎭 Facial Emotion Recognition
+# 🎭 Face Emotion Detection

-Facial Emotion Recognition using deep learning (PyTorch).
+Face Emotion Detection using deep learning (PyTorch).
-This project trains a **ResNet18-based CNN** to classify facial expressions into:
+This project trains a **ResNet18-based CNN** to classify Face expressions into:
 ➡️ anger, disgust, sadness, happiness, and surprise.

 It includes **data preprocessing, training, evaluation, inference, and visualization tools** and is ready to run both **locally** and on **Google Colab**.